A guide to switching Digital TV providers

 This is totally up to you.
-However, if you do have broadband and/or phone in addition to TV, you will more than likely find you can save money by bundling.
+However, if you do have broadband and/or phone in addition to TV, you will more than likely find you can save money by going for a broadband and TV bundle or a triple-play deal, which is broadband, TV and phone in one package.
 It will also cut down on admin, by consolidating all of these bills into one.

-Remember also that if you want an eir or Vodafone TV plan, you will need to bundle, as these providers don’t offer standalone TV plans.
+Remember also that if you want an eir, Virgin Media or Vodafone TV plan, you will need to bundle, as these providers don’t offer standalone TV plans.

 How much does a good digital TV package cost?